kleinfelter/kleinfelter.github.io/_posts/2022-10-30-3-ways-to-ssh-to-a-pc-running-windows-and-wsl2.md

 [Set up password-free login](https://kleinfelter.com/ssh-without-a-password) on both the jump server and HOSTNAME-wsl.
 You *definitely* want it enabled on the jump server.
 Note that the id_rsa.pub on your jump server is used to gain passwordless access to HOSTNAME-wsl.

+#### sshd Quits After One Connect

+sshd sometimes quits.
+I *think* the issue is that when there are no foreground processes running WSL shuts down.
+I'm not at all certain about that.

+I used Task Scheduler to run "C:\Windows\system32\wsl.exe sudo cron" at the primary-user's Windows login.
+I also ran "sudo systemctl enable ssh" at a bash prompt.
+(I previously used visudo to edit sudoers, granting passwordless sudo to my primary user.)
+That seems to ensure that cron AND sshd are constantly running.

+#### Reminder About WSL Instances

+Each Windows user gets his own WSLs.
+(Not exactly, but close enough.)
+If you run "ssh user1@myserver" but you launch sshd as Windows user "user2", you're connecting to the wrong WSL!